SGhuman123/Tableau-Portfolio/Udemy Tableau/README.md

     - P1-PersonalVehicleSalesGlobal.xlsx

   - Use case:
     - For learning about data preparation.
+This was also used to show the percentage total vehicles sold each year across different regions in the world in a bar chart as well as a geographical map to show the distribution.

   - In this section, I learnt about:
     - How to decide which format the data should be in